- Leflunomide oral tablet is available as a generic drug and a brand-name drug. Brand name: Arava.

 - Don’t worry about airport X-ray machines.
 They won’t damage your medication.

 This drug may affect your liver function and blood levels in your body.
-Your doctor may order blood tests monthly for the first 6 months that you take it, and then every 6–8 weeks after that.
+Your doctor may order blood tests monthly for the first six months of your treatment, and then every six to eight weeks after that.

 A pregnancy test is required before starting this drug.
-If you think you’re pregnant while taking this drug, tell your doctor immediately.
+If you think you’re pregnant while taking this drug, tell your doctor right away.
 You may need to take another pregnancy test.

 Many insurance companies require a prior authorization for this drug.
 This means your doctor will need to get approval from your insurance company before your insurance company will pay for the prescription.